Toddler Books: Penguin and Igloo Scene

-Using a yogurt cup and plaster of paris, make an igloo and decorate with small figurines.
+Create a little penguin scene using a yogurt cup and plaster of paris.
+Make an igloo and decorate with small figurines.

 - Read a book(s) about penguins or igloos.
 A few suggestions are Busy Penguins (A Busy Book)